Meet the Campaigners

 I love telling people about how much of an impact they can have just by making kind choices about what they eat and wear so that instead of just feeling sad when they hear about issues facing animals, they can feel empowered to make a difference at every meal or with every trip to the store.
 Read more.

-I disrupted the House of Commons at Parliament Hill in Canada with two others—we were all dressed as nuns with signs reading, “The seal hunt is a bad habit.”
+I disrupted the House of Commons at Parliament Hill in Canada with two others—we were all dressed as nuns with signs reading, “The seal hunt is a bad habit,” and chanted, “Stop the seal slaughter,” until we completely halted proceedings and were dragged out by security, which made national news.
 Read more.

 I helped disrupt a board meeting at the University of Wisconsin–Madison with Oscar-nominated actor James Cromwell in order to stand up for cats decapitated in the school’s labs.
 Read more.